 Fr.
 Laby George Panackamattom is a priest in the Indian (Malankara) Orthodox Church, the very ancient Christian Church of India founded by St. Thomas.
 He received the bachelor's degree in physics and education from Mahatma Gandhi University in Kerala, India.
 He earned the bachelor of divinity from Serampore University, Kolkatta, India, and the graduate in sacred theology from Orthodox Theological Seminary, Kerala, India.
 This is his first unit of CPE.

-The Rev. Miesha Osborne, B.S., is an African Methodist Episcopal (AME) minister.
-She holds a bachelor of science degree from Rutgers, The State University of New Jersey, and presently is pursuing a masters in divinity from Payne Theological Seminary (Ohio).
-She serves as a volunteer chaplain at Mercy Medical Center in Baltimore and comes from a professional background in law enforcement.
-Miesha is enrolled in her first unit of CPE.
+The Rev. Miesha Fernell Osborne is an African Methodist Episcopal (AME) minister.
+She holds a bachelor of science degree from Rutgers, The State University of New Jersey, and is pursuing a master of divinity degree at Payne Theological Seminary (Ohio).
+She is as a volunteer chaplain at Mercy Medical Center in Baltimore and has a background in law enforcement.
+Miesha is enrolled in her second of CPE.

 Laura Beth Richardson is affiliated with a non-denominational Christian church and engaged in theological studies at Emmanuel Christian Seminary, in Elizabethton, Tennessee.
 She earned a bachelor of arts degree from Milligan College (Tennessee), and a master of arts in early childhood education from Towson University (Maryland).
 She has taught special education, and is now in her second unit of CPE.